marzRX/glslDebugModule/adding_debug_module_workflow.md

 1. **Script Copying**

-    Copy the script and the debug module to the same directory as the shader you want to debug.
+    Copy the debug module and the script and to the same directory as the shader you want to debug.

+    - Debug Module: `debug_module_gl.glsl`
     - Script: `insert_debug_module.sh`
-    - Debug Module: `debug_module_gl.glsl`

 2. **Adding Debug Directives**